Simonsimu/Mind-Wave-Control-Robot/README.md

+# Mind Wave Control Robot

+In this project you will control a robot using your mind.

+# Pre-Requisites:
+    1)Arduino Uno ATmega328P
+    2)NeuroSky EEG Headset
+    3)L293 motor driver
+    4)HC-05 Bluetooth Module
+    5)Arduino Software IDE

 We divided our project to many tasks to reach the final proto type :

  The first task was dealing with the interface of the brain signals (Alpha- beta- gamma- theta-ratio of